 As we have seen, Schlick's Raum und Zeit in den gegenwärtigen Physik promoted a realistic interpretation of the ontology of general relativity.
 After reading the manuscript early in 1917, Einstein wrote to Schlick on 21 May that “the last section ‘Relations to Philosophy’ seems to me excellent” (EA 21-618, ECP 8-343), just the sort of praise one would expect from a fellow realist.
 Three years earlier, the Bonn mathematician, Eduard Study, had written another well-known, indeed very well-known defense of realism, Die realistische Weltansicht und die Lehre vom Raume (1914).
 Einstein read it in September of 1918.
 Much of it he liked, especially the droll style, as he said to Study in a letter of 17 September (EA 22-301, ECP 8-618).
 Pressed by Study to say more about the points where he disagreed, Einstein replied on 25 September in a rather surprising way:

 I am supposed to explain to you my doubts?
 By laying stress on these it will appear that I want to pick holes in you everywhere.
 But things are not so bad, because I do not feel comfortable and at home in any of the “isms.”
 It always seems to me as though such an ism were strong only so long as it nourishes itself on the weakness of it counter-ism; but if the latter is struck dead, and it is alone on an open field, then it also turns out to be unsteady on its feet.
-So, away with the squabbling.
+So, away we go!